Unpaid HOA Dues In [market_city]

 Liens and foreclosure are among the dire consequences that can result from unpaid Michigan Homeowners Association dues.
 Regarding dues, fees, and assessments, Blue Moon Acquisitions is here to help homeowners.

-People who live in a HOA in Michigan have to pay dues on a regular basis.
+People who live in an HOA in Michigan have to pay dues regularly.
 These fees help keep community services and amenities in good shape.
 If you don’t make these payments on time, your HOA dues may become due.
-Renters need to know what will happen if they don’t pay because it can cost them money and get them in trouble with the law.
+Renters need to know what will happen if they don’t pay, as it can cost them money and put them in legal trouble.

 Initial Steps Taken by HOAs After Non-Payment: Notices, Late Fees, and Interest

-• Notices: The HOA sends a written notice with the original due date and the amount owed.
+• Notices: The HOA sends a letter with the amount still owed and the date it was due.

 HOA Payment Delinquency In Michigan